kotton21/autopotter/resources/json2video_templates.md

             "volume": 1,
             "duration": -2
         }}
-        <<replace this with any optional text labels here>>
+        <<replace this with optional text labels intended for the full movie>>
     ],
     "resolution": "instagram-story",
     "fps": 25,
 }}

-Scene template for videos:
+## Template for each video scene within the json2video config:
 {{
     "comment": "<<video_scene_name>>",
     "elements": [